 The Departmental Seminar is a public presentation of the student’s proposed research.
-Its purpose is to provide an opportunity for the student to present the research to an audience unfamiliar with the student’s work, as opposed to a 20 minute conference talk to experts – similar to what might be experienced at a job interview.
+Its purpose is to provide an opportunity for the student to present the research to an audience unfamiliar with the student’s work.
 Also, it affords the student an opportunity to demonstrate how the proposed research is progressing.
 Finally, it provides an opportunity for others in the department to become familiar with the student’s work.
-The members of the Ph.D.
-Dissertation Proposal and Departmental Seminar Committee are requested to be present at the student’s Departmental Seminar.
-Other faculty members and all graduate students are encouraged to attend.
-At the conclusion of the seminar, all ECE faculty members present meet to vote on whether the student has passed the proposal and seminar requirements.
+A majority of the members of the Dissertation Committee are required to be present at the student’s Departmental Seminar; other faculty members and all graduate students are encouraged to attend.
+At the conclusion of the seminar, all ECE faculty members present meet to vote on whether the student has passed the seminar requirement.
 The faculty may take into consideration the knowledge displayed by the student of the proposed research and whether the successful completion of the proposed research would satisfy the dissertation requirement.
 A student may be requested to prepare another research proposal and/or seminar if the faculty decides that the research proposal and seminar requirement were not satisfied, or if the student makes a major change in research topic.

-The seminars are held on Thursday afternoons at 3pm, and no ECE courses will be scheduled at that time.
-The Academic Program Administrator is responsible for booking the seminars.
-Students should give a title and abstract to the Administrator at least two weeks before it is to be presented.
+The seminars are usually held on Thursday afternoons at 3pm.
+Students should give a title and abstract as well as a headshot to the ECE Communications Specialist at least two weeks before it is to be presented.

 a.
 Dissertation defense preparation steps are available at https://engineering.jhu.edu/ece/dissertation-defense-preparation.